ocaml-flambda/flambda-backend/jane/doc/extensions/modes/reference.md

 # Lazy
 `lazy e` contains a thunk that evaluates `e`, as well as a mutable cell to store the result of `e`.
-Upon construction, the mode of `lazy e` is weaker than `e`.
+Upon construction, the mode of `lazy e` cannot be stronger than `e`.
 For example, if `e` is `nonportable`, then `lazy e` cannot be `portable`.
-Upon destruction (forcing a lazy value), the result is weaker than the mode of lazy value.
+Upon destruction (forcing a lazy value), the result cannot be stronger than the mode of lazy value.
 For example, forcing a `nonportable` lazy value cannot give a `portable` result.
 Additionally, forcing a lazy value involves accessing the mutable cell and thus requires the lazy value to be `uncontended`.

 Currently, the above rules don't apply to the locality axis, because both the result and the lazy value are heap-allocated, so they are always `global`.

-Additionally, upon construction, the comonadic fragment of `lazy e` is weaker than the thunk.
+Additionally, upon construction, the comonadic fragment of `lazy e` cannot be stronger than the thunk.
 The thunk is checked as `fun () -> e`, potentially closing over variables, which weakens its comonadic fragment.
 This rule doesn't apply to several axes:
 - The thunk is always heap-allocated so always `global`.
 - Since the thunk is only evaluated if the lazy value is `uncontended`, one can construct a lazy value at `portable` even if the thunk is `nonportable` (e.g., closing over